Property Management in Sacramento, Placer, El Dorado and Yolo Counties since 1976.

 Our thorough pre-listing and move-out inspections always come complete with photos and details of your property’s condition.

-Specializing in management of single family homes, duplexes, and condos for over 45 years, our Sacramento property managers utilize highly refined procedures to professionally handle every aspect of managing your rental home.
+Specializing in management of single-family homes, duplexes, and condos for over 45 years, our Sacramento property managers utilize highly refined procedures to professionally handle every aspect of managing your rental home.
 Rent Out Your Home: FAQ.

 Historically, most of our homes rent within a couple weeks.
 Even better, from 1976 to now, our eviction rate is less than 1%.
 We'll make sure your rental property is leased.
 Let our team market your Sacramento area home and get your rental occupied.